mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 has about 10 million speakers
 ```

 Suppose Brad and I are working on the same file.
 Brad adds the line "a close relative of Xhosa", while I add "one of South Africa's official languages".
-After adding and committing, I try then to push:
+After adding and committing, I try to push:

 ```bash
 $ git push origin master